-Residents had no freedom of movement, and Iraq banned them from having access to their relatives, human rights activists, parliamentarians, reporters and any foreign visitor in Camp Liberty.
+Residents had no freedom of movement, and Iraq banned them from having access to their relatives, human rights activists, parliamentarians, reporters, and any foreign visitor to Camp Liberty.

 Heavy medical restrictions were imposed on the camp residents.
 The medical siege imposed on Camp Ashraf and Camp Liberty since 2009 led to the death of 27 residents.
 When the PMOI (MEK) moved to Camp Liberty, the ground was gravel, and there were no pavements.
 The GoI did not permit contractors into the camp to build stable ramp entries for the disabled.

 Residents were not allowed to use machinery, and the GoI prevented them from transferring their forklifts from Camp Ashraf to move items and do construction work in Camp Liberty.
 The residents were therefore forced to carry heavy loads by hand, leading to numerous injuries.

 The camp lacked any plant life and vegetation, and the adjacent green area was annexed off by the GoI.
 The residents, however, tried to grow their own plants.

 Iraq refused to connect the camp to the national electricity grid, and the few power generators that were in the camp were dilapidated.
 By December 2012, Camp Liberty residents had paid $3.5 million for fuel for generators at the camp to provide electricity and $2.5 million for a water supply project.